AlbionAskushaj/AlbionTut5.github.io/README.md

-A colour guessing game hosted on github.io !
+A colour guessing game hosted on github.io
 Done as assignment for my introduction to JavaScript class!
+Here is the link to the game: